-Hurricanes, tropical storms and other major storms may cause considerable damage to marine structures, aids to navigation and moored vessels, resulting submerged debris in unknown locations.
+Hurricanes, tropical storms and maior storms may cause considerable damage to marine structures, aids to navigation and moored vessels, resulting submerged debris in locations.
 Charted soundings, channel depths and shoreline may not reflect actual conditions following these storms.
 Fixed aids to navigation may have been damaged or destroyed.
-Buoys may have been moved from their charted positions, damaged, sunk, extinguished or otherwise inoperative.
-Mariners should not rely upon the position or operation of an aid to navigation.
-Wrecks and submerged obstructions may have been displaced from charted locations.
+Buoys may have been moved from their charted positions, damaged, extinguished or otherwise inoperative.
+Mariners should not rely upon the position or operation of an navigation.
+Wrecks to submerged obstructions may have been displaced from charted locations.
 Pipelines may have become uncovered or moved.
 Mariners are urged to exercise extreme caution and are requested to report aids navigation discrepancies and hazards to navigation to the nearest United States Coast Guard unit.